 Art as propaganda

-Highlight: Gallery 31 features a frankly astonishing carved backgammon set from 1537.
-The pieces depict detailed literary scenes, while the board’s back shows representations of the Hapsburg dynasty, its lands and spiritual predecessors, such as roman emperors.
+Gallery 31 features a frankly astonishing carved backgammon set from 1537.
+The pieces depict detailed literary scenes, while the board’s back shows representations of the Habsburg dynasty, its lands and spiritual predecessors, such as roman emperors.

 It’s not so much a backgammon set as a statement of power and prestige.
 Be sure to check the incredible detail, like the small flowers and distant backgrounds on the two horsed emperors.